 Now that we have that out of the way, let’s talk about supplements.
 I only recommend supplements I use, unless otherwise noted.

-Just because you’re no longer pregnant does not mean you should give up your prenatals.
+Just because you’re no longer pregnant does not mean you should give prenatal vitamins.
 They provide a great range of vitamins and minerals necessary not just for a healthy, growing baby in utero, but for a healthy growing baby that is on the boob.
 Here are some of my favorites.

 Garden of Life Raw Prenatal – I’ve taken this for years.
 It’s food based and never upsets my stomach.

 Innate Response Prenatal – no link for this one because I’m told it’s being reformulated.
-However, it’s wonderful for the third trimeste and breastfeeding.
-I love that they tailor their prenatal based on firtst trimester, second trimester and last trimester + breastfeeding.
+However, it’s wonderful for the third trimester and breastfeeding.
+I love that they tailor the prenatal pill based on first trimester, second trimester and last trimester + breastfeeding.

 Hyperbiotics Pro-15 – I love the strains in this probiotic, they help with anxiety and reduce colic in babies when mama takes them.

-Prescript Assist – a soil based probiotic that performed well in clinical trial.
+Prescript Assist – a soil based probiotic that performed well in a clinical trial.